-I’ve made a lot of progress lately on the promised new Flash game, and it looks like it’s actually going to turn out as I’d hoped.
-In fact, I’m going to commit myself to the project right now by officially announcing my plans: The new game, tentatively titled “Ballistic Stroke,” (it took forever to come up with the title) will be a Flash-based, online, multiplayer, real-time strategy game built upon the ongoing epic struggles between warring factions of… well… doodles on a piece of notebook paper.
+I’ve made a lot of progress lately on the promised new Flash game, more about and it looks like it’s actually going to turn out as I’d hoped.
+In fact, therapy I’m going to commit myself to the project right now by officially announcing my plans: The new game, salve tentatively titled “Ballistic Stroke,” (it took forever to come up with the title) will be a Flash-based, online, multiplayer, real-time strategy game built upon the ongoing epic struggles between warring factions of… well… doodles on a piece of notebook paper.

 Think of it as an adventure in Walter Mitty’s notebook… while he’s off his meds.